Charles Grafton Page: Controversy and impact from politics, war, and patents

 A special act passed by the U.S. House and Senate, and signed by President Andrew Johnson authorized what was later dubbed "The Page Patent".
 Page died a few weeks later, in May 1868.
 Instead of dying with him, the Page patent went on to play a major role in the politics and economics of the telegraph industry.
 Page's lawyer and heirs successfully argued that the patent covered the mechanisms involved in "all known forms of telegraphy".
 An interest in the patent was sold to the Western Union Co; together Western Union and the Page heirs reaped lucrative benefits.
 Page's patent secured a life 'in style' for his widow and heirs.
 Although he was no longer living, it figured as yet another violation, on his part, of the behavior code under the emerging professionalization of science of the day, under which science was to be conducted for its own sake, without accruing apparent political or financial gain.

-Personal life

-Page in 1843 became engaged to Priscilla Sewall Webster who was the younger sister of the wife of a Washington physician, Harvey Lindsly.
-Lindsly happened to be among Page's colleagues.
-Page married Priscilla in 1844 and the couple had a son who died in infancy.
-They then had three more sons and two daughters that grew to adulthood and outlived him.
-Their oldest daughter, Emelyn or Emmie, died less than a year after Page's own death.
-Their youngest son, Harvey Lindsly Page (1859–1934), was named for his uncle and was a famous American architect and inventor of San Antonio, Texas.

-Page's many contributions have slipped from the view of most historians with little remaining of his experimental work and notes.
-He suffered debt, terminal illness and isolation from the mainstream scientific community in his last years.
-Page published anonymously a lengthy, closely researched yet self-promoting book titled American Claim to Induction Coil and its electrostatic developments.
-He died in Washington, D.C., on May 5, 1868.
-Page's wife Priscilla died August 7, 1894.